-As a parent, I often think of the miracle of seeing my daughter born into this world.
-That moment when she took her very first breath.
-I looked at her and marvelled at her perfect appearance.
-This is the case for most parents.
+As a parent, I am constantly in awe of the miracle of witnessing my daughter's entrance into this world.
+That extraordinary moment when she took her very first breath.
+I gazed at her in wonder, captivated by her flawless beauty.
+This is a sentiment shared by countless parents.

-And so, it was a concern for my parents.
-If I were born this time, I would probably would have been diagnosed as a Selective Mute.
-I just did not speak.
-All the while, my mother tells me that I was a good communicator.
-I communicated through mime and my older brother was my translator.
+This was a concern for my own parents.
+If I had been born in this day and age, I might have been diagnosed as a Selective Mute.
+I simply didn't speak, but my mother insists that I was still an effective communicator.
+I relied on mime, and my older brother acted as my translator.